hiteshsharma/howcomplete.js/readme.md

 # HowComplete.js

 A Jquery plugin to which tells you that how much a user has filled your form or page.
+You might want to tell user that he has filled the page just 35% or you can use the plugin to show user some derived metric like virality score or profile strength.

+# Demo

+Try <a href="http://www.slideshare.net/upload" title="Demo">Uploading to SlideShare</a> for a demo (Look for discoverability bar after selecting a file)

 # Installation